-An organizer is also helpful for keeping items within view and easy reach.
-Look for organizers that are made from wool or felt.
-Firm or hard interior organizers and cause the exterior corners to rub.
+My Tip: Look for organizers that are made from wool or felt.
+Firm or hard interior organizers can cause the exterior corners to rub.
 This happened to me.

-A bonus: the Neverfull Pochette Wristlet
+A bonus: the Wristlet Pochette

 The pochette is good-sized.
 As I mentioned, it easily converts to a wristlet for on-the-go use.

-For reference, when I bought my Neverfull GM in March of 2017, I paid $1,340 (USD).
-As of July 2021, that same bag is $1620.
-That’s an increase of $280 (or over 17%) in 3 years.
+For reference, when I bought my LV Neverfull GM in March of 2017, I paid $1,340 USD.
+In July 2021, that same bag was $1620.
+As of January 2023, it is up to $2,100!

 This brings me to my next topic.

-Should I buy Louis Vuitton New or Used?
+Should I buy One New or Used?

 The first one was my LV Turenne MM, which I bought on eBay from a trusted seller.
-I had the bag authenticated before I bought it.
-The Turenne was about 3 years old, and I saved about $300 on the cost of the purse.
-It was in good condition.
+I had the bag authenticated from an outside source before buying it.

 Louis Vuitton Receipts

-- When you buy a Louis Vuitton item in-store, they email you a copy of the receipt.
+- When you buy a Louis Vuitton item in-store, they usually email you a copy of the receipt.

 - A receipt does not in any way assure authenticity.
 Receipts can be faked and reused.

-Pros and Cons of the LV Neverfull
+My Pros and Cons of This Bag

 - It’s perfect for carrying a lot of lightweight items.